When Is the Best Time

 There are already signs at the beginning of the trail to wear appropriate clothes.
-Protect your shoulders and knees for access to the sanctuary.
+Protect your shoulders and knees for access to the sanctuary in the warm summer.

 Do you like to see more of those fascinating chapels?
 There is another one called Eremo die San Colombano (Location Google Maps)

-Unfortunately, not open to the public daily only on weekends from 10 am to 6 pm.
+Unfortunately, not open to the public daily, only on weekends from 10 am to 6 pm.
 The access across a bridge is closed by a gate.
 Nevertheless, it’s awe-inspiring from the road already.
-It’s a short drive from Rovereto in the north of Lake Garda.
+It’s a short drive from Rovereto, north of Lake Garda.